rajkbess/hackathon/README.md

 ### Run all nodes and their webservers in one JVM from Intelli J

-* On Mac just run the "Mac Only: Run Network" configuration
+* Mac: run the "Mac Only: Run Network" run configuration
-* On Windows run the "Windows: Run Network" JUnit test configuration
+* Windows: run the "Windows: Run Network" JUnit test run configuration

 This will start the Barclays clients, dealers, CCP and the BNO.
-It will also set up the memberships in the business network and place the Barclays trades on the ledger.
+It will also set up the memberships in the business network and place all the Barclays trades on the ledger.

+If you do not wish to place all the Barclays trades on the ledger, comment out the call to `feedInTradesFromDirectoryAndConfirmAssertions` in `integration-tests/src/test/kotlin/net/corda/derivativestradingnetwork/NodeDriver.kt`.

 ### Run all nodes in their separate JVMs